cntkillme/OC-Drive-Tools/README.md

 ```

 ## Requirements
-1. All EEPROMs' code section has a capacity of at least 4 KiB (default value).
+- All EEPROMs' code section has a capacity of at least 4 KiB (default value).
-2. All EEPROMs' data section has a capacity of at least 256 bytes (default value).
+- All EEPROMs' data section has a capacity of at least 256 bytes (default value).

-*Note:* drives larger than 2 TiB will be underutilized.
+*Note*: drives larger than 2 TiB will be underutilized.

 ## Conventions
-1. Sectors are indexed logically, so `sector 0` corresponds to the first sector.
+- Sectors are indexed logically, so `sector 0` corresponds to the first sector.
-2. Negative sectors indicate a sector from the end of a drive, so `sector -1` corresponds to the last sector.
+- Negative sectors indicate a sector from the end of a drive, so `sector -1` corresponds to the last sector.